nishanthp/SoftwareDevelopment/README.md

 # PopularQuestions
-This repo contains opular questions for a typical coding interview.
+This repo contains popular questions for a typical coding interview.